burgreen/stack-spack/README.md

 where `<stack_dir>` is path of the desired software stack.

-Finding suitable system compilers that install Spack packages
+Finding a suitable system compiler that can install Spack packages
 -------------------------------------------------------------

 - In our limited experience, many system compilers fail for various reasons to install the full Proteus stack.